logo

 The first two diagrams show Partial Drop-D: the first using a regular Shubb capo; the next using the "dedicated" Shubb C8B capo, designed specifically as a "Drop-D capo.

-The last example shows the C7B capo in a third technique I call the Stadler Stradler, stumbled upon by Michael Stadler as he says "before I knew any better!"
+The last example shows the C7B capo in a third technique I call the Stadler Stradler, stumbled upon by Michael Stadler, as he says "before I knew any better!"
 Try playing in C position with this configuration: C, F and G chords.

 At first, when capoed to partial Drop-D, I was unable to fully comprehend my guitar's new behavior.
 Fortunately most of the surprises were pleasant, and I easily worked around the intermittent confusion.

 Proceeding with only a partial understanding of partial capoing, I spruced up some incomplete and ailing finger-picking arrangements, and quickly transformed many of them into strong, satisfying, well balanced pieces.
-Additionally I developed a new found affinity for arranging and composing in the key of D. (Here's a piece I wrote using partial Drop-D— the working title is Rising Sun.
-Obviously much can be accomplished by pure experimentation, intuition, and just banging around ... yet with every insight doors open and previous knowledge applies, so I'll do my best here to impart what I've come to understand.
+Additionally I developed a new found affinity for arranging and composing in the key of D. Here's a piece I wrote using partial Drop-D— the working title is Rising Sun.

 In a nutshell, here's an explanation of the physical side of partial capoing: